xrdocs/cloud-scale-networking/_tutorials/2018-07-12-security-acl-on-ncs5500-part1.md

 In ASR9000 or CRS, it was possible to re-sequence the ACEs but it's not supported with NCS5500.

+Access-list are composed of deny or permit entries.
+If the entry denies an address or protocol, the NPU discards the packet and returns an Internet Control Message Protocol (ICMP) Host Unreachable message.
+It's possible to configure this behavior.

 ## Interface/ACL Support (status in IOS XR 6.2.3 / 6.5.1)